Policies and Procedures

 Termination of Access to the UIC Law Network

-For staff employees, adjunct instructors, and contractors, access to the Law School network, including access to a UIC email account and Ellucian/Colleague or successor ERP system, will terminate on (i) the last active work day, for staff employees; (ii) the date of termination or expiration of their adjunct appointment, for adjuncts; or (iii) the date their contractual engagement for the school ends, for contractors.
+For staff employees, adjunct instructors, and contractors, access to the Law School network, including access to a UIC email account and Ellucian/Banner or successor ERP system, will terminate on (i) the last active workday, for staff employees; (ii) the date of termination or expiration of their adjunct appointment, for adjuncts; or (iii) the date their contractual engagement for the school ends, for contractors.
 The Law School may provide students with access to a UIC email account and limited access to the Law School network for up to one year after graduation.

 The Law School reserves the right, from time to time, to review and revise use policies and rules.